LBHackney-IT/lbh-pattern-library/docs/01-overview.md

 The master branch of the library is automatically deployed at every commit to [Netlify](https://lbh-pattern-library.netlify.com).

 [Codeship](https://snyk.io/), [Snyk](https://snyk.io/) and [Greenkeeper](https://greenkeeper.io/) are also in use for checking errors while building and vulnerability and mantainability of dependencies.

+## How to collaborate

+If you have any question, suggestion or need a clarification regarding any component or the library in general feel free to open an [issue](https://github.com/LBHackney-IT/lbh-pattern-library/issues).

+Please also use the [issues](https://github.com/LBHackney-IT/lbh-pattern-library/issues) for requesting a component not present yet or a variation of one already in the library.

 ## To do